slackalaxy/cran2crux/README.md

 Parsing `-ro` will do as above, including what's *optional*.
 We set the `depth` value to 15, as this requires more searches:

 	cran2crux Seurat -ro 15

+## r4-modules repository
+I am currently building a repository of ports for CRAN modules.
+It is still a work in progress, but can be viewed [here](https://github.com/slackalaxy/crux-ports/tree/main/r4-modules).

 ## TODO
 Extend `cran2crux` to work with [BioConductor](https://bioconductor.org/), as well.